 - Reveals constraints and risks.
 Finding the right resources at the right time is critical to a project’s success.
 A timeline helps identify resource availability as well as risks that can derail the project.

-Now that you know what a project timeline is and why you need one, let’s look at the three types of timelines.
+Now that you know how a project timeline helps keep everyone involved in the project on the same page, let’s look at the three types of timelines.

 Types of project management timelines